LACourtenay/Deep-Neural-Network-for-Cut-Mark-Classification/README.md

 --------------------------------------------------------

 This code was designed and prepared for the study by:
-<b> Courtenay, L.A.; Yravedra, J.; Huguet, R.; Domínguez-Rodrigo, M., A Hybrid Geometric Morphometric Deep Learning Approach for Cut and Trampling Mark Classification, submitted to Science Advances. </b>
+<b> Courtenay, L.A.; Huguet, R.; González-Aguilera, D.; Yravedra, J. (2019) A Hybrid Geometric Morphometric Deep Learning Approach for Cut and Trampling Mark Classification, Applied Sciences.
+DOI: 10.3390/app10010150. </b>

 ------------------------------------------------------------
 Comments, questions, doubts, suggestions and corrections can all be directed to L. A. Courtenay at the email provided above.